hms-dbmi/gehlenborglab-website/_members/zahra-shakeri.md

 name_degree: Zahra Shakeri, PhD

 photo: zahra-shakeri.png # this file is relative to `assets/img/members/`
+alt: Close-up portrait of a young female who appears to be Asian, wearing a full smile and a scarf partially over her head, with sunglasses resting on top of her head.
+The background has trees.

 job_title: Research Fellow in Biomedical Informatics
 role: alumni